Europeans reimpose restrictions as omicron sweeps continent

 “The big issue we have is the number of Londoners who have this virus and that’s leading to big issues in relation to staff absences and the ability of our public services to run at the optimum levels,” he told the BBC.
 “I’m incredibly worried about staff absences in the (National Health Service), in the fire brigade, in the police service, in our councils across London.”

 In France, the government announced that it will start giving the vaccine to children in the 5 to 11 age group beginning Wednesday.
-Prime Minister Jean Castex said Friday that with the omicron variant spreading like “lightning” the government proposed requiring proof of vaccination for those entering restaurants, cafes and other public establishments.
-The measure is pending approval by Parliament.
+Prime Minister Jean Castex said Friday that with the omicron variant spreading like “lightning,” the government proposed requiring proof of vaccination for those entering restaurants, cafes and other public establishments.
+The pending measure requires parliamentary approval.

-Demonstrations are planned Saturday in Paris to voice opposition to the new vaccine pass and ongoing government restrictions.
-Protests are also scheduled to take place in Turin, Italy.
+Demonstrations were planned in Paris to oppose the vaccine pass proposal and ongoing government restrictions.

+Thousands of opponents of vaccine requirements and mask mandates protested Saturday in Hamburg, Berlin, Düsseldorf and other German cities.
+In Austria, local media reported the crowds swelled to tens of thousands.

 Courtney Bonnell in London; Emily Schultheis in Vienna; Mike Corder in Amsterdam; and Thomas Adamson in Paris, contributed to this report.